Accessibility statement for the Tackling Loneliness Hub

 Technical information about this website’s accessibility

-What Works Wellbeing team and the Campaign to End Loneliness team is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Campaign to End Loneliness and What Works Centre for Wellbeing teams are committed to making this website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 - This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 - The crop functionality on the profile and cover photo upload is not keyboard accessible.
 This fails WCAG 2.2 Success Criterion 1.1.1 Non-text Content.
-Users can contact the Community manager at email@example.com for support with cropping profile and cover photos.
+Users can contact the Community Manager for support with cropping profile and cover photos.

 - Your profile information is presented in a layout table.
 Screen readers may interpret this as a data table, and announce column and row numbers.
 This fails WCAG 2.2: Tables are used for tabular data and data cells are associated with their headers.
 Data table captions, if present, are associated to data tables.